zhousoft/Laravel-Practice/readme.md

 # Laravel-Blog
-a simple blog with laravel 5.2, for practice
+a simple blog with laravel 5.2, for practice.